alemesa/mapbox-covid19/TUTORIAL.md

    ],
 ```

-This 👆probably looks like some dark magic but is not, what this piece of code is doing is:
+This 👆probably looks like some dark magic but it's not, this piece of code is doing the following:

-1. We `interpolate` the data which is just a fancy word for mapping one range to the other one
+1. We `interpolate` the data which is just a fancy word for mapping one range (amount of cases) to another one (circle-radius).
-2. We will do it linearly
+2. We will do it linearly.
-3. We will use the `cases` property that we defined before and then we map in a one range to the other one
+3. We will use the `cases` property that we defined before to map it to the paint property `circle-radius`.

 For example: